renanmakoto/COMP2152_Winter25/awesome-codebases/CONTRIBUTING.md

 # Contribution Guidelines

-Simple is better than complex.
+Simple is better than complex

 Please ensure your pull request adheres to the following guidelines: